mdmiller002/raft-py/README.md

 ### A note on logs
 Logs are used in raft to distribute state changes throughout the cluster.
-This implementation currently does not use any logs yet.
+This implementation currently does implement the log portion of the algorithm.